OHANCAW 2020 – April 13-19 – Register Your Screening Site!

-The AHNS Cancer Prevention Service invites all our colleagues to participate in the 21st annual Oral, Head and Neck Cancer Awareness Week® (OHANCAW®) April 7-14, 2019.
+The AHNS Cancer Prevention Service invites all our colleagues to participate in the 22nd annual Oral, Head and Neck Cancer Awareness Week® (OHANCAW®) April 13-19, 2020.
 Join with 300-plus hospitals, medical & dental clinics, and community organizations worldwide to provide free oral, head and neck cancer screenings and awareness events.
-For more than two decades, The JHead & Neck Cancer Alliance (HCNA) and its partners have worked together to raise awareness and save lives by hosting community health screenings to promote early detection.
+For more than two decades, The Head & Neck Cancer Alliance (HCNA) and its partners have worked together to raise awareness and save lives by hosting community health screenings to promote early detection.

 Us vs. HPV Week

 The AHNS Cancer Prevention Service was excited to be involved in this multidisciplinary event, “Us vs. HPV Week”, January 22-28.
 2019.
 The week provided great exposure on topics such as HPV-related diseases, the impact on patients and families, and the importance

 of HPV Vaccination.
 There was a webinar focused on HPV-related oropharyngeal cancer, led by AHNS Member, Dr. Cecelia Schmalbach, on Thursday, 1/24/2019 from noon to 1pm EST. For a complete agenda, see the Us Vs. HPV Agenda for more information.